-With the new series now on Netflix, Neil Calloway looks at a previous attempt to bring the Lost in Space to TV…
+Neil Calloway looks at a faiked attempt to bring the Lost in Space franchise back to TV…

 You’ll probably be familiar, if only by name or a vague recollection of a repeat when you were a kid, of the original 1960s Lost in Space, a campy pre-Star Trek sci-fi TV show about the Robinson family who, you guessed it, are lost in space.
 In 1998, thirty years after the original show ended, a big budget, big screen remake came out and did moderately well at the box office but wasn’t exactly showered with praise by the critics.

-All was quiet on the Robinson family front until this new outing, but that wasn’t meant to be the case.
-About 15 years ago, another attempt was made to bring Lost in Space back to the small screen.
+All was quiet on the Robinson family front until the new Netflix outing, but that wasn’t meant to be the case as 17 years ago, another attempt was made to bring Lost in Space back to the small screen.

 Titled The Robinsons: Lost in Space, a pilot was shot for WB Television in 2003.
 In a world where episodes of Altered Carbon cost around $8 million each, its budget of $2 million might not seem like much but for a network show back in 2003, that was serious money.
 John Woo – in one of his last US projects before returning to Asian cinema – signed on as director, with a script by Douglas Petrie, who had written an episode of Rugrats, worked on Buffy the Vampire Slayer and would go on to write Marvel’s The Defenders.